 - Department of Landscape Architecture and Urban Planning (LAUP)

 - College of Architecture (COA) at Texas A&M University (TAMU)

 - Center for Geospatial Sciences, Applications and Technology (GEOSAT)

-- Risk assessment and management to natural hazard threats with social impacts
+- Risk assessment for natural hazards with social impacts

-- Causal analysis through influence diagrams (Bayesian networks)
+- Probabilistic causal analysis through influence diagrams (Bayesian networks)